MarkRacsko/dpc-neuron/Plan.md

 2. Validate command line arguments and exit if they are incorrect.
 3. Set boolean variables based on plags, explore given directory.
 Populate list of subdirs where unprocessed files are found.
 4. Go through these subdirectories and process them one at a time:
+    0. Check if result file exits, move on to next subdir if it does and -r flag is not set
     1. Make list of all Excel files, create report df
     2. Iterate through the list:
         1. Read in file, both the F340 and F380 sheets
         2. Parse filename to determine experimental condition
         3. Convert to numpy, transpose, and separete the data into Time, Background, Cells (**Both sheets**)
         4. Substract background (this column will be named "Background" in all files)
+        5. Split data into neuron-like cells and DPC-like cells
-        5. For each column (=cell):
+        6. For each column (=cell):
             1. Correct photobleaching (F340 and F380 separately)
             2. Calculate ratio
             3. Smooth (mean 5)
             4. Determine which agonists it responds to, relative amplitude of the response
-        6. Update report appropriately
+        7. Update report appropriately
     3. Write out report and update tabulated report if -t is in play.
 5. Write the tabulated summary